Piper Sandler Companies: Regulator fines

-In 2002, Piper Sandler was fined $25 million by state and federal regulators to settle charges that it provided biased stock ratings as part of the Global Analyst Research Settlements.
-Other firms, such as JP Morgan, Goldman Sachs, Merrill Lynch, UBS, Deutsche Bank and Morgan Stanley were fined for similar reasons.
-The firm agreed to make structural changes relating to its research and investment banking program to restore confidence in its business.
+In 2002, Piper Sandler was fined $25 million by state and federal regulators to settle charges of providing biased stock ratings as part of the Global Analyst Research Settlements.
+Other firms, including JP Morgan, Goldman Sachs, Merrill Lynch, UBS, Deutsche Bank, and Morgan Stanley, were fined for similar reasons.
+Piper Sandler agreed to implement structural changes to its research and investment banking programs to restore confidence in its business.